-23- Inventory
+22- Inventory Mar 31,2022 Dec 31, 2021 EGP Thousands EGP Thousands Book value at the beginning of the Period 302,387 302,387 Book value at the end of the Period 302,387 302,387 Accumulated depreciation at the beginning of the Period - - Accumulated depreciation at the end of the Period - - Net book value at the end of the Period 302,387 302,387

-EGP Thousands EGP Thousands Book value at the beginning of the year 302,387 302,387 Book value at the end of the Period 302,387 302,387 Accumulated depreciation at the beginning of the year - - Accumulated depreciation at the end of the Period - Net book value at the end of the Period 302,387 302,387
+- The value of the land owned by Al-Masry Real Estate investments company, one of the subsidiary companies of the bank in Nozha Street which was transferred from real estate investments to inventory item, based on was stated in Egyptian Accounting standards in standard No.34 for real estate investment paragraph No.57B

-- The value of the land owned by Al-Masry Real Estate investments company, one of the subsidiary companies of the bank in Nozha Street which was transferred from real estate investments to inventory item, based on was stated in Egyptian Accounting standards in standard No.3for real estate investment paragraph No.57B - he value of the land owned by A BETA for real estate investment company, one of the subsidiary companies of the bank In Ismailia Governor; which was transferred from real estate investments to inventory item, based on was stated in Egyptian Accounting standards in standard No.3for real estate investment paragraph No.57B
+-The value of the land owned by A BETA for real estate investment company, one of the subsidiary companies of the bank In Ismailia Governorate which was transferred from real estate investments to inventory item, based on was stated in Egyptian Accounting standards in standard No.34 for real estate investment paragraph No.57B

-24- Deferred Tax Assets / Liabilitie
+23- Deferred Tax Assets / Liabilitie

 Deferred income tax was calculated based on the deferred tax differences according to the liability method using an effective tax rate for the current fiscal year.
 Deferred tax assets resulting from carried forward tax losses shall not be recognized unless future taxable profits, through which carried forward taxable losses can be utilized, are likely to be proven.
-Clearing between deferred tax assets and liabilities is made in case of there is a legal justification for Offsetting between current tax on assets and liabilities and also when deferred income tax belong to the same tax authority, the following table represents deferred tax assets and liabilities:
+Clearing between deferred tax assets and liabilities is made in case of there is a legal justification for Offsetting between current tax on assets and liabilities and also when deferred income tax belong to the same tax authority, the following table represents deferred tax assets and liabilities :